CITY COUNCIL MEETINGS ARE AIRED ON INSIGHT CHANNEL 20 AND ON CINCINNATI BELL CHANNEL 830

 Ken is committed to building community having served on the Fort Thomas Renaissance Board and on the Fort Thomas Business Association Board of Directors.
 Ken also served on the Fort Thomas Midway steering committee and the Campbell County PVA assessment appeals board.
 Other volunteer work includes mentoring, starting with North Key in 2000.
 He also belongs to a number of real estate and professional trade associations.

-Ken currently serves on the Public Utilities and Buildings Committee, the Public Safety Committee and is Chair of the Public Works Committee.
+Ken currently serves on the Public Utilities and Buildings Committee, the Law, Labor and License Committee and is Chair of the Public Works Committee.

-This is Jeff’s third term on council.
-He is the Chair of the Recreation Committee and a member of both the Finance Committee and the Public Works Committee.
+This is Jeff’s fourth term on council.
+He is the Chair of the Recreation Committee and a member of both the Finance Committee and the Public Safety Committee.

 Adam is a lifelong resident of Fort Thomas and a graduate of Highlands High School.
 He resides in the city with his wife, Hilary.